 Topics can also be suggested and then researched to fit your residents interests.
-Here are just some of the topics that Jeff has lectured on.
+Here are just some of the topics that are popular.

 (All lectures include Multi-Media)

 The History of Radio City Music Hall (Lecture and Music)

 Nicknamed the Showplace of the Nation, it was for a time the leading tourist destination in the city.
 This lecture focuses on the unseen areas of this amazing theater, looking at the famous Wurlitzer organs, the hydraulic stages, and the art deco architecture.
 The venue is notable as the headquarters for the precision dance company, the Rockettes.
 We also view footage of the famous Christmas Spectacular and Rockettes.

 Judy Garland (born Frances Ethel Gumm; June 10, 1922 – June 22, 1969) was an American actress, singer, dancer, and vaudevillian.
 During a career that spanned 45 years, she attained international stardom as an actress in both musical and dramatic roles, as a recording artist, and on the concert stage.
 We look at Judy Garland's bio, and see Judy in action through a lot of her films, and concerts.